Tungsten Inert Gas Welding: Definition and Key Uses

 Arc Start Methods

-• High-frequency start fires without contact; it gives you the cleanest initiation.
+• Use high-frequency start when you want the cleanest arc initiation.

-• Match the method to material sensitivity, joint access, and your need for repeatable weld quality.
+• Match the start method to metal type, joint access, and finish needs.

 Where TIG Welding Is Used